DevExpress/devextreme-documentation/concepts/05 UI Components/Calendar/00 Getting Started with Calendar/15 Specify Available Views.md

-To specify which calendar view (month, year, decade, or century) should be displayed initially, set the [zoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#zoomLevel) property.
+Set the [zoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#zoomLevel) property to specify which calendar view (month, year, decade, or century) the component should display.
 To make certain calendar views inaccessible, specify the [maxZoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#maxZoomLevel) and [minZoomLevel](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#minZoomLevel) properties (not demonstrated in this tutorial).

 ---
 ##### jQuery